Options for Australian citizenship

 Resident Return Visa

 The direct citizenship pathway for New Zealanders makes the Resident Return Visa unnecessary for most non-protected SCVs.
-It would only be beneficial to anyone who requires immediate access to:
+It would only be beneficial to anyone requiring immediate access to:

-- Centrelink benefits and has spent at least four years residing in Australia prior to 26 February 2001.
+- Centrelink payments, who has spent at least four years residing in Australia prior to 26 February 2001.
+Note, Special Category Visa-holders are eligible for some Centrelink payments.

 New Zealanders are eligible for a Resident Return Visa (RRV) if they cleared Australian Customs on a New Zealand passport prior to 1 September 1994.
 They are eligible even if they were only on a short holiday or travelling on a parent's passport.
 They must be living in Australia now to apply for RRV.